nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - 1a.
 KonTActs detects the file provided is invalid.

   - 1a1.
 KonTActs request for the correct file path.
   - 1a2.
-User provides a new file path
+User provides a new file path.
   - Steps 1a1 - 1a2 are repeated until KonTActs is able to import contacts from the file.

     Use case resumes from step 2.